-ENS399 · Introduction to Research.
+ENS399 • Introduction to Research.
 1 Credits.

-An introduction to research methodology in the biological sciences, with experience in the use of biological literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
-Experience in the development of a research proposal.
-Prerequisites: Major in biology or related field; junior standing.
-Offered: Fall, spring Special Notes: Carries cross-credit in environmental studies.
+An introduction to research methodology in environmental studies and environmental science.
+Experience in the use of environmental literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
+Development of a proposal for a research project to be completed in ENS496 and formally presented in ENS499.

+Prerequisites: Major in environmental studies or environmental science; junior standing.
+Offered: Fall.
+Special Notes: Carries cross-credit in biology.